 - if you have recently had a blood clot.

-To make sure you can safely use tranexamic acid, tell your doctor if you have any of these other conditions:
+To make sure you can safely use Cyklokapron, tell your doctor if you have any of these other conditions:

 - kidney disease;

-FDA pregnancy category B. Tranexamic acid is not expected to harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+It is not known whether tranexamic acid will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 Tranexamic acid can pass into breast milk and may harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.

-Cyklokapron is injected into a vein through an IV just before your tooth extraction.
+Cyklokapron is injected into a vein through an IV just before your tooth is pulled.
 You may need to keep using the medication for up to 8 days afterward.

 You may be shown how to use an IV at home.
 Do not self-inject Cyklokapron if you do not fully understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.

 To be sure this medication is not causing harmful effects, your vision may need to be tested while you are using tranexamic acid.
-Visit your doctor regularly.
+Follow your doctor's instructions.

 Store this medication at room temperature away from moisture and heat.